 We can’t wait to visit the resort again and hopefully next time, we’ll be able to enjoy a relaxing day at the beach with some sightseeing in Charlotte Amalie.

-You can find more information on Frenchman’s Reef & Morning Star Marriott Beach Resort on their website.
+You can read reviews and check prices for Frenchman’s Reef & Morning Star Marriott Beach Resort here.